the-commons-project/smart-health-card-verifier/README.md

 ## Publishing the App

-You can upload the app to the Apple App Store and the Google Play Store by following these steps.
+You can upload the app to the Apple App Store and the Google Play by following these steps.

 1. [Create an expo account](https://expo.dev/signup) if you dont already have one.
 2. Run `expo login` in your command prompt and enter your credentials